craterdog/go-collection-framework/CONVENTIONS.md

 The Go best practices suggest that we keep package names short so that they are easy to use in our code.
 The problem is that the import section can be rather cryptic.
-Instead, we use longer descriptive package names and assign each to a short three character variable (usually the first three letters of the package name).
+Instead, we use longer descriptive package names and assign each to a short three character variable.
 This makes package references in the code terse while making the import section informative.
 Here is an example:
 ```go
 package elements